msveshnikov/jira-clone-autocode/docs/marketing_strategy.md

     - Blog posts on agile methodologies and project management best practices
     - Tutorial videos on YouTube showcasing features and use cases
-    - Infographics comparing JIRA  to other project management tools
+    - Infographics comparing SCRUM  to other project management tools

 2. **Social Media**